forlilab/Meeko/docs/source/tutorial1.rst

 `Imatinib <https://pubchem.ncbi.nlm.nih.gov/compound/Imatinib>`_ is a small-molecule drug.
 You can find the SMILES string for Imatinib from various reliable chemical databases and resources, including but not limited to `PubChem <https://pubchem.ncbi.nlm.nih.gov/>`_ and `DrugBank <https://go.drugbank.com/>`_.

-``scrub.py`` is a command-line script in Scrubber that generates 3D conformers of protomers and tautomers for given small molecules at a specified (range of) pH.
+``scrub.py`` is a command-line script in Molscrub that generates 3D conformers of protomers and tautomers for given small molecules at a specified (range of) pH.
 Given a pH range of 5 to 9, the output protomers will include those which make up no less than 1% of the total population at pH = 7.
 Based on the reference pKa values, the amine nitrogens and the pyridine nitrogen will be considered for acid/base enumeration.
 With the ``meeko_tutorial_py39`` micromamba environment active, run ``scrub.py`` to generate 3D conformers of Imatinib from the SMILES string.

 .. code-block:: bash